djha-skin/nrdl/README.md

 ```

 The strings `"name"` and `"address"` don't actually have anything to do with the
 data they are hauling.
 They are really just structure markers.
-In C and Golang,
+In languages like
-they are usually elided entirely, and are simply used to ensure that `"Daniel
+C and Golang, they are usually elided entirely, and are simply used to ensure
-Haskin"` finds its way into the `Name` member of a struct.
-Even the string
+that `"Daniel Haskin"` finds its way into the `Name` member of a struct.
+Even
-`"BROWN"` is only one of a few possible values, and need not be encoded using a
+the string `"BROWN"` is only one of a few possible values, and might be encoded
-string in the actual program.
+as the name of an enum member in a compiled language.

 NRDL has its own data type for this use case.
 It is a symbol.
 This is a string
 which can be encoded in one of two ways.
 The first is using backticks,